-Since Hells Canyon National Recreation Area is one of the best things to see in the Pacific Northwest, you need to understand what exactly makes this gorgeous corner of Northwest Oregon so uniquely special to experience.
+Since Hells Canyon National Recreation Area is one of the best things to see in the Pacific Northwest, learn what exactly makes this gorgeous corner of Northwest Oregon so uniquely special.
 Just by its mere name, you can most likely assume that the area is not a friendly place.
-You’re right to assume that Hells Canyon is not a place for wimps, but its distinctive remoteness and array of treacherous terrain are able to be carefully navigated and explored.
+You’re right to assume that the Hells Canyon wilderness is not a place for wimps.
+However, its distinctive remoteness and array of treacherous terrain can be carefully navigated and explored.

 From rim to river, the gorge is thousands of feet deeper than the Grand Canyon.
 The canyon floor of the gorge is more desert-like in nature, while its more elevated areas and alpine-like lakes are vibrant and absolutely serene.
-Hence, the type of wildlife you see and encounter within its acreage is dependent upon where you are and the way you are traveling throughout the area—whether that’s by boat, by car, or on foot by trail.
+Hence, the type of wildlife you encounter within its acreage is dependent upon where you are and how you’re traveling—whether that’s by boat, by car, or on foot.
 Because of the extreme variations of elevation, there is a plethora of wildlife that live in one of the most varied habitats in the entire nation.

 Vegetation and Plants Existing in Hells Canyon

 Hells Canyon’s vegetation and flora can offer visitors a view of the past and a vision of the future.
 As an area that’s abundant with wild roots, medicinal herbs, berry bushes, and even fruit trees, the thousands of native vascular plants and micro-organisms strewn around are crystal clear.
-Such diversity of wildlife is an integral component of the comprehensive wilderness experience.
+Such diversity of wildlife is an integral component of the comprehensive experience of Hells Canyon wilderness areas.